debapriya9b/cookbook/README.md

 #### Deployment to Heroku

-In order the deploy my project to Heroku I have completed the following steps:
+In order to deploy my project to Heroku I have completed the following steps:

 - Created a `Procfile` with the command `echo web: python run.py > Procfile`.
 - Created a requirement.txt file so Heroku know what python modules it will need to run my application with the command `pip freeze > requirements.txt`